-Jumbo mortgages are home loans that exceed conforming loan limits imposed by Fannie Mae and Freddie Mac, the two government-sponsored enterprises that buy mortgages from lenders.
+Jumbo mortgages are different from traditional mortgages because they exceed the conforming limit set by Fannie Mae and Freddie Mac, the government-sponsored enterprises that purchase mortgages from commercial lenders.

 Jumbo mortgages are those with loan sizes above the maximum that is subject to guarantee by Fannie Mae and Freddie Mac, currently $510,400 in most markets and up to $765,600 in designated high-cost markets, says Greg McBride, chief financial analyst for Bankrate.

 The amounts for jumbo loans vary by state and the counties within them: a jumbo loan in certain parts of California could be a $1 million loan while one in Virginia could be $750,000, says Mat Ishbia, CEO of United Wholesale Mortgage in Pontiac, Michigan.

 What are the down payment requirements for jumbo mortgages?

 The down payments for jumbo mortgages vary from traditional mortgages of a lower value.
 Since there is less of a secondary market and more of these loans are actually held in the lender’s portfolio, down payment requirements are more at the lender’s discretion, McBride says.

 “This can mean a down payment higher than the traditional 20 percent and instead be at 25 percent or 30 percent, but some lenders offer programs that have lower down payment requirements,” he says.

 Interest rates for jumbo loans should mirror those for conforming loans.

 “The long-held practice was that jumbo rates were higher than conforming loans because they lacked the government guarantee,” McBride says.
 “However, in the years following the financial crisis we have seen that change as the secondary market for jumbo loans all but disappeared, loan performance was particularly strong relative to smaller conforming loans and additional add-ons were tacked onto conforming loans.”